The Miracle Box is your ally to achieve an easier pregnancy, a shorter labour and a quicker return to your pre-pregnancy body - or better!

-- Anti-Burst, thicker than normal exercise balls
+- Anti-Burst ball, thicker than normal exercise balls

-- Perfect for Pregnancy & during labour
+- Perfect to use during pregnancy & labour

 - Available in 2 sizes